 New England: 11 Fun Things To Do In New Hampshire

 When I think about New Hampshire, the first place which comes into my mind is the White Mountain National Forest.
 But is that everything?
 Is New Hampshire not more than the White Mountains?
-And if you say aloud “There must be more!”
-Then you are entirely right!
+And if you say aloud, “There must be more!”
+Then you are entirely correct!
 Of course, it is more!
-When I visited New Hampshire, I thought that I would have seen everything when I spend some time in the White Mountains and I was pretty surprised when I realized that there are so many more places which would like to visit.
+When I visited New Hampshire, I thought I would have seen everything when I spent some time in the White Mountains, and I was pretty surprised when I realized there were so many more places I would like to visit.
 Although I could not travel to all of them, I think I did an excellent job by covering a few.
 Here comes a list of 11 fun and fascinating things to do in New Hampshire and places you should visit on a road trip or during the fall foliage.

 Resources & Recommendations

-- FREEBIE – Download your free and printable copy of the “New Hampshire´s Covered Bridges Checklist”
+- FREEBIE – Download your free printable copy of the “New Hampshire’s Covered Bridges Checklist.”

 - Booking.com* – Find the best prices on accommodations

 - GetYourGuide* – Find exclusive and unique sightseeing tours in New Hampshire